pipelinelabo/datalaiq-wiki/tuning/tuning.md

 Example: `Max-Block-Size=8`

 The Max-Block-Size specifies a value in megabytes and is used as a hint to tell indexers the maximum block size they can generate when pushing entries into the pipeline.
 Larger blocks reduce pressure on the pipeline, but increase memory pressure.
 Large memory and high throughput systems can increase this value to increase throughput, smaller memory systems can decrease this size to reduce memory pressure.
 The Prebuff-Block-Hint and Max-Block-Size parameters intersect to provide two knobs that tune ingest and search throughput.
-At Gravwell, on the 128GB nodes, the following is achieved: a clean 1GB/s of search throughput; a 1.25 million entry per second ingest with a Max-Block-Size of 16; and a Prebuff-Block-Hint of 8 is achieved.
+At DatalaiQ, on the 128GB nodes, the following is achieved: a clean 1GB/s of search throughput; a 1.25 million entry per second ingest with a Max-Block-Size of 16; and a Prebuff-Block-Hint of 8 is achieved.

 #### Well configuration options